yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                  capital gains calculations.
 Do not rely on these calculations for tax returns or other important documents.
 Please verify and use your own calculations for important documents.

 Cost basis can appear in multiple places.
-They are not all calculated quite the same way.
+They are not all calculated quite the same way in Moneydance.
 For example:
 - Investment account: Portfolio View tab (PVT)              (Avg Cost - new engine)
 - Cost Basis report (CBR)                                   (Avg Cost - old method)
 - Portfolio report (PR)                                     (Avg Cost - new engine)